bquast/BeamerGeneva/README.md

 The `beamcolorthemgeneva.sty` file contains the instructions for colortheming.
 The `GI.png` file is the logo for the Graduate Institute theme.
 The `CFD.png` file is the logo the CFD theme.

-To use the theme only once, simply place the files in the folder of your tex file
+To use the theme only once, simply place the files in the folder of your tex file.

-For installing the package properly, copy the files to the `colortheme` folder.
+In order to install the package properly, copy the files to the `colortheme` folder of your `TeX` distribution.
 This folder can usually be found in:

     texmf/tex/latex/beamer/base/themes